 3. Players must have an official CONGU handicap issued by an affiliated golf club at the time of entry and play with a competition status.
 This should remain competition status for the duration of the competition.

-4. Each competitor must have played a minimum of 3 handicap qualifying competitions between 19th April 2019 and 18th April 2020.
+4. Each competitor must have played a minimum of 3 handicap qualifying competitions in April 2021.

 5. Each player must play off his / her current handicap which may increase or decrease during the time of the competition.